How to classify iron and steel when using the Tariff: guidance to using chapters 72 and 73 and full list of exceptions.

 Granules (of pig iron, spiegeleisen, iron or steel) are classified under heading code 7205.
 Granules are products of which less than 90% by weight passes through a sieve with a mesh aperture of 1 millimetre and of which 90% or more by weight passes through a sieve with a mesh aperture of 5 millimetres.

-Granules remain under heading code 7205 whether or not they have been graded by size.
+Granules remain under heading code 7205 whether or not they’ve been graded by size.

 Granules include shot (more or less round in shape) and angular grits.
 Shots and grit are used for: